 Salicylic acid works by softening keratin, a protein that forms part of the skin structure.
 This helps to loosen dry scaly skin making it easier to remove.
 When salicylic acid is used in combination with other medicines it takes off the upper layer of skin allowing the additional medicines to penetrate more effectively.

-In acne, salicylic acid helps slow down shedding of the cells inside the follicles, preventing clogging.
+In acne, topical salicylic acid helps slow down shedding of the cells inside the follicles, preventing clogging.
 Salicylic acid also helps break down blackheads and whiteheads.

 Salicylic acid preparations